-The Richards Medical Research Laboratories project, located on the campus of the University of Pennsylvania, was designed in 1957 by American architect Louis Kahn and is considered a breakthrough in his career.
-The building is configured as a group of laboratory towers with a central service tower.
-Brick shafts on the periphery hold stairwells and air ducts, producing an effect reminiscent of the ancient Italian buildings that Kahn had sketched just a few years prior.
+The Richards Medical Research Laboratories, a groundbreaking project situated on the University of Pennsylvania’s campus, was conceived in 1957 by renowned American architect Louis Kahn and marked a significant turning point in his illustrious career.
+This innovative building features a collection of laboratory towers surrounding a central service tower.
+On the periphery, brick shafts house stairwells and air ducts, creating an effect that echoes the architecture of ancient Italian structures that Kahn had sketched just a few years prior.
 This pioneering facility showcases Kahn’s remarkable vision and architectural prowess.

 Richards Medical Research Laboratories Technical Information